BenKuhnhaeuser/RattanID/Interpretation_Tutorial.md

   **You should treat any identifications that do not pass these data checks with caution.**

-- a detailed list of all matches of the sample against the reference dataset, named `[samplename]_vsearch.txt` (VSEARCH pipeline) / `[samplename]_distances.txt` (Skmer pipeline). **We recommend to always check these detailed outputs for a comprehensive understanding of the results.** You may encounter three different main scenarios that we discuss below (showing only the top 5 identifications):
+- a detailed list of all matches of the sample against the reference dataset, named `[samplename]_vsearch.txt` (VSEARCH pipeline) / `[samplename]_distances.txt` (Skmer pipeline). **We recommend to always check these detailed outputs for a comprehensive understanding of the results.** You may encounter three different main scenarios that we discuss below (showing only the top up to 10 identifications):

 1. Clear identification, good data
 2. Ambiguous identification, good data